mmalla23/Indigenous-Peoples-Group/README.md

 # Thesis

-The Maasai peoples have faced human rights violations through assimilation and relocation which has hindered their ability to continue/maintain their cultural practices.  [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
+The Maasai peoples have faced human rights violations through assimilation and relocation which has hindered their ability to continue/maintain their cultural practices.  [examples](https://jstor-labs.github.io/juncture-examples)